-The credit quality is further constrained by the long-term uncertainty surrounding the value of the projects' asset base used in setting tariffs, value of investments (VI), after the initial 20 years of fixed tariff.
-This uncertainty increases credit risk during the final 10 years of the 2047 notes.
-However, our analysis takes into account a break-even scenario that allows for a reduction of at least 20% in the projected VI, at which point Celeo will have repaid nearly 35% of the total debt after the expiration of the 20-year fixed-tariff period.
-We also take into consideration the long useful life of these assets that are held in perpetuity, while we assume that 500 kilovolt (KV) transmission lines will remain key pieces of infrastructure in the Chilean transmission system.
+The long-term uncertainty surrounding the value of the projects' asset base used to set the tariffs (value of investments or VI), after the initial 20 years of fixed tariff constrains the credit profile.
+However, our analysis takes into account a break-even scenario that allows for a reduction of at least 20% in the projected VI after the expiration of the 20-year fixed-tariff period, which helps alleviate credit concerns because of the long useful life of the assets that are held in perpetuity.
+At that point Celeo will have repaid nearly 35% of the total debt, given the back-ended debt amortization schedule.

-In Chile, the rate base used to calculate the tariffs is premised on the asset's investment value (VI) which, unlike that in most global jurisdictions, does not reflect the assets' depreciated value.
-This limits the visibility into AJTE1's and CHATE's transmission cash flow in after the initial 20 years of the regulated tariff period because the VI in Chile is based on the assets' value of new replacement (VNR).
-This represents the investments required to build a complete new system, which is currently uncertain.
-For example, a significant change in technology that reduces the value of the transmission assets could also result in a downward adjustment to the assets VI.
 Thus, the credit risk increases during the notes' final 10 years, particularly if the projects' tariffs are significantly lower than expected.

-This view also takes into consideration the fact that the debt amortization schedule is heavily back-ended, which is credit negative.
+In Chile, the asset base used to calculate the tariffs is premised on the asset's investment value (VI) which, unlike that in most global jurisdictions, does not reflect the assets' depreciated value but the assets' value of new replacement (VNR).
+VNR represents the investments required to build a complete new system, which is currently uncertain and limits the asset's cash flow visibility after the initial 20 years of the regulated tariff period.